FeitianTech/OpenSK_USB/docs/index.md

 ```
 For more information, please refer to the [Initial setup](https://github.com/google/OpenSK/blob/master/docs/install.md#initial-setup).

-4. Configure the OpenSK security parameter.
+- Configure the OpenSK security parameter.
 Please follow the description to change the [Attestation Certificate](https://github.com/google/OpenSK/blob/master/docs/install.md#replacing-the-certificates) as you want.
 If you are not familiar with OpenSK and FIDO, we recommend you do not change anything.

-### Flashing the firmware
+### 3. Flashing the firmware

 Although you can download the firmware to our OpenSK V1 and V2 by using J-LINK as described in [OpenSK installation guide](https://github.com/google/OpenSK/blob/master/docs/install.md), we recommend you program the firmware through the USB interface, it is more convenient.

-1. Switch OpenSK to bootloader mode.
+- Switch OpenSK to bootloader mode.
 Please refer to [OpenSK Model](./index.md#opensk-model) or [hardware page](./hardware.md) to learn how to switch OpenSK to bootloader mode.
 The LEDs show different behavior in different mode.
 Please refer to the [hardware page](./hardware.md) to see LED status of OpenSK V1 and V2.
 2. Program the OpenSK USB dongle.
+!!! note "NOTE"
+    If your dongle can not work well, please refer to https://github.com/google/OpenSK/pull/247 to erase the storage at first and then flash the firmware to try. (--erase_storage only works in **develop** branch instead of **stable** branch currently)
+    ```
+    ./deploy.py --board=nrf52840_dongle_dfu --erase_storage --programmer=nordicdfu
+    ```

 ```
 $ ./deploy.py --board=nrf52840_dongle_dfu --opensk --programmer=nordicdfu
 ```